docker/docs/subscription/upgrade.md

 ## Upgrade your subscription

-1. Log into your [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"} account.
+1. Log in to your [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"} account.

-2. Optional step: If you are upgrading from a free user account to a Team or Business subscription and want to keep your account name, [convert your user account into an organization](../docker-hub/convert-account.md).
+2. Optional: If you are upgrading from a free user account to a Team or Business subscription and want to keep your account name, [convert your user account into an organization](../docker-hub/convert-account.md).

 3. From the **Billing** section, select the **Plan** tab.